 Here are some final tips on building a great portfolio for your animal portraits:

 Make sure you add any credentials to your “About Me” page; if you have your own pet, feature them here!

-Pick an online portfolio platform with beautiful themes and professional-looking fonts.
+Pick an online portfolio platform with beautiful templates and professional-looking fonts.
 This will help you build an attractive portfolio that shows some style without the need to put much effort into it.